sphinx-doc/sphinx/doc/markup/para.rst

 ------------------------

-The :dir:`toctree` directive, which generates tables of contents of subdocuments, is described in "Sphinx concepts".
+The :dir:`toctree` directive, which generates tables of contents of subdocuments, is described in :ref:`toctree-directive`.

-For local tables of contents, use the standard reST :dir:`contents` directive.
+For local tables of contents, use the standard reST :rstdir:`contents directive
+<contents>`.

 Index-generating markup
 -----------------------

-Sphinx automatically creates index entries from all information units (like functions, classes or attributes) like discussed before.
+Sphinx automatically creates index entries from all object descriptions (like functions, classes or attributes) like discussed in :ref:`domains`.

 However, there is also an explicit directive available, to make the index more comprehensive and enable index entries in documents where information is not